albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What is stigmergy?

-The communication of individuals through changing in the enviroment.
+The communication of individuals through changing in the environment.

 #### How is stigmergy used by ants?